dyadav007008/30-Days-of-Python/Day-2.md

 # Data Structures in Python

-## Topics Covered : List, Tuple, Set and Dictionary

-### Short Introduction

-- **List** is a collection which is ordered and changeable.
-Allows duplicate members.
-- **Tuple** is a collection which is ordered and unchangeable.
-Allows duplicate members.
-- **Set** is a collection which is unordered, unchangeable*, and unindexed.
-No duplicate members.
-- **Dictionary** is a collection which is ordered** and changeable.
-No duplicate members.
+- In Python, data structures are ways of organizing and storing data so that they can be accessed and manipulated efficiently.
+- Python provides several built-in data structures, each designed for specific use cases.

- ### A data structure is nothing but a collection of data values.
+- A data structure is nothing but a collection of data values.

+## Overview of Python Data Structures
+- List: An ordered, mutable (changeable) collection that allows duplicate elements.
+- Tuple: An ordered, immutable collection that allows duplicate elements.
+- Set: An unordered, mutable collection that does not allow duplicate elements.
+- Dictionary: An unordered, mutable collection of key-value pairs, where keys are unique and immutable.

  ## List

-- Lists are used to store multiple items in a single variable.
-- Lists are an ordered sequnce of mixed data types.
+- A list is an ordered collection of items, which can be of mixed data types.
-- Lists are written as comma-separated elements within square brackets
+- Lists are mutable, meaning you can change their content after they are created.
+- Lists allow duplicate values.
+- Lists are indexed, which means each item in a list has a position.

 ```python
 list_1 = ['Deepak', 30, 'Uttar Pradesh']